shamiraty/Machine-Learning-Statistics/README.md

 Hello everyone,

 I am offering an intensive **individual or group** online live training course via Microsoft Teams focused on data analytics.
-This comprehensive crash course is priced at TZS 300,000 and will be delivered over **two weeks**.
+This comprehensive crash course is priced at TZS 300,000   and will be delivered over **two weeks each package**.

 **Objective:** This course aims to equip learners with the *practical skills* necessary to become *competent data analytics experts* across various fields, including business, healthcare, research, the military, scientific research, and more.